-As well as the partnership having to complete a partnership tax return annually, each partner will need to complete a self-assessment tax return.
+As well as the partnership having to complete a partnership tax return annually, each partner will need to complete a personal self-assessment tax return.

-It is really important that you keep records for your partnership business as you are responsible for reporting the information to HMRC correctly.
+It is really important that you keep accounting records for your partnership business as you are responsible for reporting the information to HMRC correctly.

 Make sure that you keep:

 - The invoices you raise to your customers